LeunoSam/SimpleJson/README.md

 If you do not want to use reflections or you want to define the serialization by your own, you can override the method _getSerializer_, which has to return a JsonSerializer.
 This serializer has to contain your Json-Object.

 ## How does deserialization work?
 For each new Json-Class you add, you have to implement the method _getDeserializer_.
-There you have to return a **JsonDeserializer** for your Json-Class.
-A JsonDeserializer has to implement the method _getObject_, which converts a **String** to an instance of your Class.
+There, you have to return a **JsonDeserializer** for your Json-Class.
+A **JsonDeserializer** has to implement the method _getObject_, which converts a **String** to an instance of your Class.
 However, you can use predefined methods of the class **JsonDeserializer** for the deserialization, for example the method _readFields_.

 The method _readFields_ will return a **Map**, that contains all Json-Fields as Key and the values of these Fields as Value.
 Both (Key and Value) are **Strings**, but there are other methods in the class **JsonDeserializer** to convert these Values to a **Boolean**, **Integer**, **Long**, **Double**, **String** or to one of your own Json-Classes.